 What inspires you in this poem?
 What drew you to it?

-Artist Millian Giang Pham: The details make the narrative seem at once very general yet very specific.
+Artist Millian Pham Lien Giang: The details make the narrative seem at once very general yet very specific.

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?